Programmierpraktikum-MVA/AsyncAPI/README.md

 Remember to replace `{project-id}` with the actual project directory name.

+## Limitations

+Only json payloads are currently supported for automatic deserialization

 ## Contribute

 Contributions are always welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) first.